-Every year member of the Linux community debate this question - will this be the year of the Linux desktop?
+Every year, members of the Linux community debate this question - will this be the year of the Linux desktop?
 Each passing year results in the same answer to this question - not yet.
 I think that 2011 is going to mark the end of this trend and see the beginning of a rise in use of Linux on the desktop because of several new and exciting projects: Ubuntu Unity, Gnome Shell, and Elementary OS.

 Canonical's new Unity interface has stirred a lot of controversy in regards to the company's commitment to the GNOME project, though this is completely unfounded.
 However, I see some things that I don't like about the way Gnome Shell is shaping up and so I understand why the Ubuntu developers felt they needed to go in a different direction, after all this is what open source is all about (choices and innovation).
 Unity really capitalizes on screen space by putting the launcher on the left.
 One of the big complaints I have with Gnome Shell was how it was going to drop all support for Compiz, the much-loved compositing engine, Compiz was recently completely rewritten in C++ to increase performance and extensionability.
 It is a proven technology and it would be a real shame to have it be abandoned with the move to GNOME 3.
 Unity changes all of this because it uses Compiz, thus giving this great compositing engine a new home.